robertomap/SuperscalarSIM/README.md

 - Java 10 or lower

+#### Compiling, Building and Running the project
+You can use the scripts in this folder to run, compile or build the entire project.
+Use the PowerShell scripts (.ps1 files) for Windows and the .sh files for UNIX.
+To execute the PowerShell scripts, you need to open PowerShell and execute this command: ```Set-ExecutionPolicy Bypass Process```.

 #### Starting the Simulator
-You can use one of the scripts in this folder to run, compile or build the entire project.
-The .ps1 files are Windows/PowerShell scripts but can be executed in Linux. (except build script).
-There's also available a JRE 8 compiled version in the **dist** folder.
+There's available a JRE 8 compiled version in the **dist** folder.
 To use it just double click on the **SuperscalarSIM.jar**.
 You can either run it from terminal.

 ```sh
  $ java -jar dist/SuperscalarSIM.jar